RickKotlarz/Copilot-for-Security-Plugins/Example_API_key_auth_plugin_template/Readme.md

-### Example Microsoft Graph using AADDelegated authentication v1 (Updated Sept-2024)
+### Example API authentication v1 plugin (Updated Sept-2024)

-Welcome to the Example Microsoft Graph.
-As it states, the plugin leverages AADDelegated authentication, meaning their existing roles that have been authorized.
+Welcome to the Example API authentication plugin.
+This plugin provides an exampmle of leveraging an API key to authenticate to your 3rd party API.

 ### Instructions
 #### Upload the Custom Plugin